cunnie/writings/NaNoWriMo.md

 "Colonel Taggart," she said, "I'm asking you to appreciate the position I'm in:
 I'm the final custodian of risk.
 When someone dies using one of our products, we need to make sure that we're doing the utmost to make sure it doesn't happen again.
-Except I can't make sure it doesn't happen again because no one can tell me what happened and even worse no is sure what happened."
+Except I can't make sure it doesn't happen again because no one will tell me what happened.
+Even worse, no one seems sure what happened."

 "The people who need to know, already know," he repeated.

 "I'm shutting down the project," she said.

-That got his attention.
-She knew she had a hunch she'd have to play that card.
+That got his attention; she had a hunch she'd have to play that card.

 "You can't shut down the project."